gemfire/gemfire-examples/micrometerMetrics/README.md

    The provided `prometheus.yml` file configures Prometheus to scrape Geode's Prometheus endpoints at two-second intervals.

 1. In a browser, navigate to <http://localhost:9090/targets>.
-This page shows Geode's Prometheus endpoints, and their state should be "UP" as shown below:
+This page shows GemFire's Prometheus endpoints, and their state should be "UP" as shown below:

    ![Prometheus targets](prometheus-targets.png "Prometheus targets")